All entrances to Yellowstone National Park are temporarily closed due to 'extremely hazardous conditions' - KESQ

 By Claudia Dominguez and Sara Smart, CNN

-Yellowstone National Park announced Monday all entrances to the park are temporarily closed due to “extremely hazardous conditions” caused by “unprecedented” rainfall and flooding.
+Yellowstone National Park announced Monday all entrances are temporarily closed due to “extremely hazardous conditions” caused by “unprecedented” rainfall and flooding.

 “Effective immediately, all entrances to Yellowstone National Park are temporarily CLOSED due to substantial flooding, rockslides and mudslides on roadways from recent unprecedented amounts of rainfall and flooding,” the park said in a Facebook post.